Welcome to our website. Age-Friendly North Jersey is a growing network dedicated to making the

 Here's a look at how some communities in our alliance celebrated.
 Click here to read a blog article about how Age-Friendly North Jersey used these events to help "re-frame" aging

 Community Walk - Elizabeth

 Senior Fest -

 What is an Age-Friendly Community?

 Age-friendly communities promote independence and equity for aging residents by combatting ageism and upending the many political, social, and economic forces that can make it difficult or even impossible for older adults to age-in-place.
 Leaders focus on creating community partnerships to improve physical environments, increase housing options, promote transportation alternatives, strengthen social supports and foster intergenerational connections.

-Want to partner with Us?
+Want to Connect with Us?